 Start planning your own trip here: Iran Itinerary For Independent Travelers

-If you love outdoors, mountainous sceneries and multi-day hikes, Tajikistan is screaming your name.
+If you love the outdoors, mountainous sceneries, and multi-day hikes, Tajikistan is screaming your name.
 But even if these aren’t your thing, you’ll surely find something you’ll like about Tajikistan.

 Everything you need to know about traveling Tajikistan: The Tajikistan Travel Guide